Bio

 Leyser’s award-winning feature films include William S. Burroughs: A Man Within (2010), Desire Will Set You Free (2015) and Queercore: How To Punk A Revolution (2017).
 In 2019, the Maxim Gorki Theatre premiered Leyser’s first theater piece W(A)RM HOLES.
 In 2020, Leyser co-wrote the book Queercore: How To Punk A Revolution out on PM Press.
 In 2022, Leyser directed the three-part docuseries Drag Me to the USA for RTL+.
 In 2023 Leyser released two short films The Fourth Generation, and Chokehole: Drag Wresters do Deutschland, in addition to directing the 90 minute branded documentary miniseries Can’t Stop Won’t Stop Changing The Game for NYX Professional Makeup x Vice.

-From a young age, Leyser explored themes identity, displacement and belonging and gave a voice and platform to those marginalised by society.
+From a young age, Leyser gave a voice and platform to those marginalised by society.
 Leyser directs in both English and German.

 Yony Leyser has a B.A in Film and Journalism from NYC’s Eugene Lang College at the New School University and a MFA (Diplom II) in Media Arts from KHM (Academy of Media Arts Cologne) with honours (1,1).